marcosteixeira/caremessage-site/README.md

 The CareMessage website is built using [Jekyll](http://jekyllrb.com/), a static site generator.

 ## Requirements
-Install Ruby.
+Install Ruby(2.3.1).
 You can check if Ruby is already installed with:
 ```
 ruby -v
 ```